-What Is A Regular Neck-And-Front Combination Facing
+What Is A Regular Neck-Front Combination Facing In Dressmaking

-A conventional neck-front combination facing features two front pieces and back neck piece.
-The front facing clean finishes both the garment opening and fornt neckline edge while the back piece is only used to clean finish the back neckline.
+A conventional neck-front combination facing features two front pieces and a back neck piece.
+The front facing clean finishes both the garment opening and front neckline edge while the back piece is only used to clean-finish the back neckline.

-Once both garment and facing shoulder seams have been stitched and ironed flat, the facing compartment is placed on top of the garment with face sides touching and all edges aligning.
-All edge are then stitched at the designated seam allowance to permanently attach the combination facing.
+Once both garment and facing shoulder seams are stitched and ironed flat, the facing compartment is placed on top of the garment with face sides touching and all edges aligning.
+These edges are then stitched at the designated seam allowance to permanently attach the combination facing.

 Note: Before turning the facing compartment to the wrong side of the garment, the seam allowance layers are trimmed and notched along the curved neckline edge and at each top opening corner to eliminate tension and excess bulk.